 What did you learn from executing on this Result?

 Initiatives are the projects or tasks that you think will make the biggest impact towards achieving your goal.
 As you work towards your goal, you may discover that some of your initial projects or tasks are no longer appropriate.
 This can be due to time restraints, changes in circumstances or strategy.
 At this point, you can archive them with these findings so that you can store this valuable insight when creating initiatives for future goals.

-Feel free to customize to what's best for your business and teams.
-To do so:
+Feel free to customize to what's best for your business and teams: